bsccf/Uni-notes/Mechanics structures and materials/Statics 1/5c Shear force and bending moment diagrams/method for constructing shear force and bending moment diagrams.md

 There are a few steps you go through:
 1) Label and calcuate support reactions and moments, here we can approximate [[distrobuted force on a beam|distrobuted force]] as [[concentrated force on a beam|concentrated force]] to aid in calculation.
 2) We draw a new [[Free body diagram]] with the reactions calculated and don't approximate [[distrobuted force on a beam]]
-3) We go back to the beam and cut the beam into segments for each of
+3) We go back to the beam and cut the beam into segments making [[Free body diagram]]s for each of the different loading conditions with labels using [[sign convention for beam force|sign convention]].

 ### Example